microsoft/Video_Call_MOS/README.md

 We further provide a dataset with live Microsoft Teams video recordings and crowdsourced subjective quality ratings using [P.910 Crowd](https://github.com/microsoft/P.910).
 The prediction is performed with the following steps.

- 1. Time-alignment of degraded video to reference via QR-code marker detection
+ 1. Time-alignment of reference video via QR-code marker detection
  2. VMAF Computation
  3. Frame freeze feature computation based on time-alignment indices
  4. Predict MOS with Video Call MOS LSTM, using VMAF and frame freeze features as input